MarianaOrrego/MarianaOrrego/README.md

 ![Header](https://github.com/MarianaOrrego/MarianaOrrego/assets/83648336/023a079b-de3d-4b9b-a471-a7bbcfe5857a)

 ## 💫 Tech Enthusiast:
-Hello there! 👋 I'm Mariana, a passionate Web & Mobile Front-End Developer with expertise in TypeScript, JavaScript, React.js, and React Native frameworks.
-I enjoy learning and constantly advancing my skills, staying at the forefront.
-That's why I'm currently learning Angular and improving my database skills.
+Hello there! 👋 I'm Mariana

 ## 🌐 Social:
 Thank you for taking the time to explore my profile!